sarahciston/codingcare/posts/cf-unliving.md

 You are not still alive.
 I write to you as though you are, because to write to the living who do not want to live, to write to them about living, seems harder than to write to the dead about living.
 I expect you'd have more to say about living, having written "I am still alive" so many times.
 I think you would report back that living was not fun.
 After remarking so often on the stillness of living, would you report back that living was hard?
 Maybe you could explain to my friend, who does not want to, why you went on and did it anyway.

-Sometimes you sent them unprompted, sometimes you sent them in reply to requests and inquiries.
-Your telelgrams enacted your persistence as a mode of refusal, as if to say, "I'd prefer not to," or as if to emphasize that your status might change in the widened gap between sending and receipt of signal.
+Sometimes unprompted, sometimes in reply to requests and inquiries.
+Your telegrams enacted your persistence as a mode of refusal, as if to say, "I'd prefer not to," or as if to emphasize that your status might change in the widened gap between sending and receipt of signal.

-I get SMS messages almost every day.
-Some of the messages are reports of things most recently forgotten, the frustrations, and the next expected forgettings [we await].
-There are banking details and strategies for if the order of who-dies-first goes wrong: I am to take care, and this will be resisted.
+I get text messages almost every day.
+Some of the messages are reports of forgetting, frustrations about forgetting, and anticipated forgettings.
+There are banking details and backup strategies for if the order of who-dies-first goes wrong: [I am to take care/take charge/next of kin/executor] and this will be resisted.
+I feel like a throbber, a spinning rainbow beach ball of doom, three dots awaiting the arrival of a message being revised.
+I hold my breath and wait for something to be over which I don't want to happen at all.
+I ignore my heartbeat [though it rushes in my ears].
+I am still alive.

+[xxx]Machines read suicide notes and their predictive models find children who may soon become anxious.
+Are you or have you ever been an anxious child?

+[xxx][For blood relations we talk [more than average/a lot] about smart ways to prevent and get away with death.
+[Hypothetically./If the occasion were to call for it.]
+Euthanasia.
+Murder-suicide pacts.
+Justifiable homicide.
+Hypothetically.
+It's brought up casually, like some families talk about [reunions], at a birthday dinner or on a video call.]

+[xxx]Attunement across a distance means a sensor telling me your vital signs or a telegram sent when you were still alive.
+These feel different.
+Alignment in machine learning is [xxx]

 ![on kawara "I am still alive"](../assets/img/kawara-telegram-lewitt-still-alive.jpg)